fechbmaster/3DNIRmapper/README.md

 * TEXTURE_SRC ist the path of the textures to map.
 * DST is the destination path.

-The camera parameters must be provided for every picture to map in a XML-file in the TEXTURE_SRC that looks like this:
+The camera parameters must be provided for every picture in a XML-file inside the TEXTURE_SRC that looks like this:

 ```xml
 <?xml version="1.0"?>